Questions and answers regarding COVID-19

 The application can be submitted online.
 This way, you can still apply for your residence permit as usual on the Swedish Migration Agency’s website.
 As it normally takes up to three months to receive a decision and an additional month to get the residence permit card, we strongly recommend that you apply as soon as possible once you received the confirmation that we have received your tuition fee payment.

-You should only submit a complete application, or otherwise it will take longer for the Migration Agency to process your application.
-However, if you are unable to collect all the required documents by the end of May, such as bank statement, due to a lockdown in your region, you can still submit your application, but in the online application form, please explain why you have a missing document.
+You should only submit a complete application, or otherwise it will take longer time for the Migration Agency to process your application.
+However, if you are unable to collect all the required documents by the time you must submit your application, such as bank statement, due to a lockdown in your region, you can still submit your application, but in the online application form, please explain why you have a missing document.
 The Migration Agency may give you a chance to complete your application later.

 After you have received a positive decision, you will need to visit a Swedish foreign mission to provide your biometric data for your residence permit card.
 However, due to COVID-19, several foreign missions may be limited in their capacity to assist in this process.
 Additionally, please also refer to your national authorities for information regarding any restrictions to the freedom of movement that may prevent you from visiting a Swedish foreign mission.
 This may change as the situation evolves.
 Kindly keep yourself updated with the latest information.

 If you are citizen of a country where visa is not needed to enter Sweden, you can provide your biometric data after you have arrived in Sweden.
 However, you should still apply for your residence permit on time and wait for the decision before you enter Sweden.
-There is currently a temporary ban on all non-essential travel to Sweden due to COVID-19.
-This temporary ban is set to last until 15 June.
+There is currently a temporary ban on all non-essential travel to Sweden due to COVID-19 and this temporary ban is set to last until 31 August.
+However, as of 4 July, this entry ban does not apply to people who travel for the purpose of studying.
+Read more on the Swedish Government's website.

-Will your programme begin with distance learning in the autumn?
+Will your programme be conducted online at the beginning of the autumn semester?
 Or do you have any other doubts about residence permit?
 Check out the Swedish Migration Agency's webpage for frequently asked questions.

 I have received my invoice for the tuition fee for a programme starting in the autumn 2020, what will happen if I cannot begin my studies because of COVID-19?